Support

 - Render Quality

-- Global performance tier (Low / Medium / Ultra) — changes internal resolution, bloom resolution, and which heavy passes stay enabled.
+- Global performance tier under Camera → Quality (Low / Medium / Ultra) — changes internal resolution, bloom resolution, and which heavy passes stay enabled.

 - ColorChecker

-- A reference ColorChecker chart mesh you can drop into the scene to sanity-check white balance and exposure against known swatches.
+- A reference ColorChecker chart under Camera — toggle placement and scale to sanity-check white balance and exposure against known swatches.

 - Client-side